ej-mentol/GSRP/README.md

 To build and run GSRP, you will need:

 *   [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8) (for building from source).
-I am trying to create a single file with minimal dependencies.
-However, installation may be required for future releases: [.NET 8 Runtime](https://dotnet.microsoft.com/download/dotnet/8).
+For running the application, the [.NET 8 Runtime](https://dotnet.microsoft.com/download/dotnet/8) may be required.
 *   **Steam Web API Key:** A valid Steam Web API Key is required for Steam API integration features.
 You can obtain one [here](https://steamcommunity.com/dev/apikey).

 ### Building from Source